 How to Use a TTS API: From First Request to Production

-Integrating a text-to-speech API into your app is straightforward once you understand the pattern: authenticate, submit text, poll for the result, download the audio.
-This tutorial walks through each step with working examples in curl, Python, and Node.js — using the AI TTS Microservice API as the reference, though the patterns apply to most async TTS APIs.
+Integrating a text-to-speech API into your app is straightforward once you understand the pattern: authenticate, submit text, poll for the result, and retrieve the audio.
+This tutorial walks through each step with working examples in curl, Python, and Node.js — using the AI TTS Microservice API as the reference.
+It covers the async flow (submit, poll, download) and introduces streaming delivery for real-time playback.

 Step 1: Get an API Key